Frac & Shale Produced Water Management,

 Fresh Water Production: ($$ to $$$)

 - Closed Evaporative Crystallizers ($): Closed evaporative crystallizers can offer applicability across a wide range of TDS concentrations, but they are also the most expensive treatment option due to their size and complexity.
-Closed systems condense water vapour and employ different methods to recycle a portion of the thermal energy, or heat of condensation.
-This lowers their energy consumption relative to open to atmosphere evaporators, however, increases their relative size requirements and cost.
-In the case of the SaltMaker open vs. closed models, the open model (SaltMaker AirBreather) offers six times the capacity per unit footprint, but with four times the thermal energy requirement.
-It is worth noting that both models can employ low-grade waste heat energy sources.
+Closed systems condense water vapor and employ different methods to recycle a portion of the thermal energy or heat of condensation.
+This lowers their energy consumption relative to open to atmosphere evaporators but increases their relative cost.

 - Closed evaporative crystallizer total cost of ownership (capital cost + operating cost) may range from $24-$48/m3 ($4-$8/BBL), making them the most expensive treatment option.

 Logistics: Logistics and water hauling can dominate shale water management costs if a disposal outlet is not nearby.
 When assessing treatment and disposal options keep an understanding of logistics cost in mind, including wait times for trucks to load and unload.
-As a rule of thumb, it may cost $15 per m3 ($94 per BBL) per hour of transport once loading and unloading times are factored in.
+As a rule of thumb, it may cost $15/m3 ($94/BBL) per hour of transport once loading and unloading times are factored in.
 Costs also vary depending on the quality of roads in the area.
 It can make sense to review pre-concentration prior to transport, which lowers the volumes of the water being hauled.
 In many cases, there will be an economic optimum that combines re-use, storage, treatment, and transport for final reject waste disposal.